26 November 2025

 and the aliens are talking, not about religion, but about democracy.
 We WEIRD people have indeed lost touch.

 Do I have anything to say in my own voice, then?
 Yes.
 It's not surprising that Israel has done such an impressive job of jabbing most of the population.
 Israeli institutions are used to dangerous situations where results count and excuses don't.
-It is surprising that the UK, especially with Boris in charge, has succeeded as well as it has -- today I hear that over half the population (or the adult population?) has had its first jab.
+It is surprising that the UK, especially with Boris in charge, has succeeded as well as it has -- today I hear that over half the population (or of the adult population?) has had its first jab.
 And as for the USA, there are much worse places I could be.

 Things to come